saidilee/DevOps-Docs/AWS/VPC_PART_2.md

 - Operate at the subnet level.
 - Support allow and deny rules.
 - Rules are evaluated in numerical order.

+## **Security Groups**

+- They operate at the instance level, controlling traffic to and from specific resources.
+### ** Key Features:**
+**Instance-Level Operation**: Security groups are assigned directly to instances, allowing for granular control over traffic to individual resources.

+- Stateful Nature: They are stateful, meaning that if an inbound request is allowed, the corresponding outbound response is automatically permitted, and vice versa.
+- Allow Rules Only: Security groups support only allow rules; you cannot create deny rules.
+This ensures that only explicitly permitted traffic is allowed.

 ---